Are we on track to become a “Cashless Britain”?

 “Cash is a great way to limit…. risk.
 Older people often rely on others to help with shopping and accept that there is a risk of being short-changed.
 But if they only give a carer or neighbour a £20 note, then they limit their risk substantially, and it’s easy to see the change so that if there is a problem…[they]…can raise it on the spot”.

-Creditfix is the UK’s leading provider of debt solutions, if you are experiencing financial difficulties and would like free, confidential advice, call 0808 2234 102.Get Started
+Creditfix is the UK’s leading provider of debt solutions, if you are experiencing financial difficulties and would like free, confidential advice, call 0808 2234 102.Get debt help today

 Get help with any type of unsecured debt